ignite/cli/docs/guide/blog.md

 # Build a Blog

-In this tutorial you will learn how to create a blockchain with a module that let's you write to and read data from the blockchain.
-This module will implement create and read functionality for a blog-like application.
+In this tutorial, you will learn how to create a blockchain with a module that lets you write to and read data from the blockchain.
+This module will implement create and read functionalities for a blog-like application.
 A user will be able to submit new blog posts and show a list of blog posts on the blockchain.

 The purpose of this tutorial is to guide you through the imlementation of a complete feedback loop: submitting data and reading this data back from the blockchain.